SwiftLeeds/swiftleeds-web/README.md

 SwiftLeeds is a truly unique conference built by the community for the community.
 Started in 2021, we're now working towards our third year.
 SwiftLeeds is hosted in the heart of [Leeds](https://www.google.com/maps/place/Leeds/@53.8059821,-1.6057715,12z/data=!3m1!4b1!4m5!3m4!1s0x48793e4ada64bd99:0x51adbafd0213dca9!8m2!3d53.8007554!4d-1.5490774), a beautiful city in the northern English county of Yorkshire.

-The website, which is of course built in Swift using [Vapor](https://vapor.codes/), is split into two key components:
+The website, which is of course built in Swift using [Vapor](https://vapor.codes/), is split into three key components:
 1. The frontend which provides the community with information about the event, as well as the capability to buy tickets.
 2. The API which powers our [open-source iOS application](https://github.com/SwiftLeeds/swiftleeds-ios).
+3. The admin page which enables priviledged users to update the event details.

 ## Contributing 🏗